communityinclusion/communityinclusion.org/src/pages/onlinelearning/ces.md

       <p>- CES Learner</p>
     </blockquote>
     <h2 class="h5 card-title">What courses does CES offer?</h2>
     <p>We offer 17 courses with over 60 lessons related to employment services.
 Explore our course bundle options!</p>

+<h2  class="h5 card-title">Does CES offer ACRE credentialing?</h2>
+<p>We offer <em>Association of Community Rehabilitation Educators (ACRE)</em> certified courses as well as the required accompanying fieldwork.
+The CES ACRE Course is a self-guided training that includes 11 CES courses plus fieldwork.
+Learners who complete the <a href="https://elearning.communityinclusion.org/browse/ces/programs/ces-acreplus">CES +ACRE Course</a>  training will receive the ACRE certificate and be listed on the <a href="https://www.acreducators.org/certificate-registry.html">Certificate Registry on the ACRE website</a>.</p>

 <h2 class="h5 card-title">How can I purchase CES courses?</h2>
 <p>You can choose from 6 course bundles, or you can purchase all 17 courses for your staff.
 Courses are available immediately after purchase.</p>
 <ul>